SHIRO: Near-Optimal Communication Strategies for Distributed Sparse Matrix Multiplication: Related Work

 Several works have focused on optimizing distributed GNN training, where SpMM-like operations constitute the primary performance bottleneck.
-The most closely related work~\cite{zhuang2025scaling} also reduces communication overhead in GNN training through similar strategies, but is tailored to graph-structured data and does not consider hierarchical networks.
-Other works, such as \cite{tripathy2020reducing, balin2022mg, mukhopadhyay2024sparsity, bharadwaj2022distributed}, accelerated distributed GNN training through different approaches to reduce SpMM communication overhead.
-Some works \cite{zhuang2025scaling, wan2022bns, wan2023adaptive} used lossy compression to reduce GNN training communication, but such methods are inapplicable to scientific SpMM requiring exact results.
+The most related work~\cite{zhuang2025scaling} reduces communication overhead in GNN training with similar strategies, but is only tailored to graphs and does not consider hierarchical networks.
+Other works, such as~\cite{mukhopadhyay2024sparsity, bharadwaj2022distributed}, accelerate distributed GNN training through different approaches to reduce SpMM communication overhead.
+Some works~\cite{zhuang2025scaling, wan2022bns, wan2023adaptive} use lossy compression to reduce GNN training communication, but such methods are inapplicable to scientific SpMM that requires exact results.